Order We Are All Poets Here:

 Part memoir, part biography, it tells the powerful story of a non-religious woman’s spiritual journey and her unexpected, imaginary friendship with the Trappist monk Thomas Merton–one of the 20th Century’s most important and revered religious writers, teachers, and thinkers.

-For the first time, We Are All Poets Here describes in intimate details what Merton might have seen, felt, and experienced about wilderness Alaska and the people and dramatic landscapes he encountered a few short months before his tragic death.
+For the first time, We Are All Poets Here describes relates in intimate details what Merton might have seen, felt, and experienced about wilderness Alaska and the people and dramatic landscapes he encountered in the 49th state, a few short months before his tragic death.

 Tarr poignantly blends Alaskan history and old Russian culture with Merton’s spiritual reflections.

 As a spiritual road story, the book includes a cast of eccentric characters.
 The narrative is primarily set in the isolated north Pacific coast (Yakutat, Alaska) under its grandest coastal mountains.
-But it also traverses other intriguing locales—from Boris Pasternak’s village home outside of Moscow in Peredelkino, to the rolling hills of rural Kentucky where Merton lived for 27 years within the confines of his strict Cistercian monastery, The Abbey of Our Lady of Gethsemani.
+But it also traverses other intriguing locales—from Boris Pasternak’s village home outside of Moscow in Peredelkino, to the rolling hills of rural Kentucky where Merton lived for 27 years at his monastery—the Abbey of Our Lady of Gethsemani as a Trappist monk in the Cistercians of the Strict Observance.